Please choose one of the following topics:

 With your GOT BAG we are jointly fighting against plastic polluted oceans and for a responsible use of plastic.
-That's why we not only collect and recycle the ocean plastic needed to produce your backpack.
-Also the other types of plastic collected with our clean-up program are discarded according to the right recycling chain to ensure that they never end up in the ocean again.
-This is how we rethink circular economy and actively fight to preserve our planet.
+That's why we do not only collect and recycle the ocean plastic needed to produce your backpack – but also the other types of plastic collected with our clean-up program are discarded according to the right recycling chain.
+This is to ensure that they never end up in the ocean again and demonstrating how we rethink circular economy and actively fight to preserve our planet.

-Together with the GOT BAG Family, we want to raise awareness – with both our own clean-up program and educational work on site in Indonesia, but also by sensitizing people worldwide to a more conscious use of plastic.
-Be part of our mission to 'Create an Impact': Let's question our own actions and create change together!
+Together with the GOT BAG Family, we want to raise awareness – with both our own clean-up program and educational work on site in Indonesia.
+We also sensitize people worldwide to a more conscious use of plastic.
+Be part of our mission to 'Create an Impact.’
+Let's question our own actions and create change together!

 All our travel companions are covered with an environmentally friendly PFC-free coating protecting it against moisture.
-Basically, our backpacks and bags are therefore water-resistant.
-The ROLLTOP BACKPACK and the WEEKENDER are additionally processed with welded seams.
-Thanks to them, no water can enter your bag as long as you roll up its opening tightly to close it properly.
+Basically, our backpacks and bags are water-resistant.
+The ROLLTOP and the WEEKENDER are additionally processed with welded seams.
+Thanks to these seams, no water can enter your bag as long as you roll up its opening tightly to close it properly.